SAURABHSINGHDHAMI/100-Days-of-Python-Programming/IRCTC Clone/README.md

    python app.py
    ```
 Follow the on-screen instructions to interact with the IRCTC clone.
 Choose an option to check live train status, PNR, or train schedule.

-## 🛠 Dependencies

-- requests==2.28.1

-This library is used for making HTTP requests to fetch train schedule data.